quasarframework/quasar/docs/src/pages/quasar-cli-webpack/quasar-config-file.md

 ### Property: htmlVariables

-You can define and then reference variables in `src/index.template.html`, like this:
+You can define and then reference variables in /index.html or /src/index.template.html, like this:

 ```js /quasar.config file
 module.exports = function (ctx) {